Click here to view which books the Oxford Public Library staff recommend.

 Just finished a fantastic book, but are stumped about what to read next?
 Look no further.
 Oxford Public Library has a wealth of resources to help you find your next great read.
 Check out one or all of these helpful readers’ advisory tools:

-Have personalized lists of books, audios, movies, and music sent right to your Inbox with Bookletters, OPL’s hot new readers’ advisory resource.
+Have personalized lists of books, audios, movies, and music sent right to your Inbox with Bookletters, OPL’s hot readers’ advisory resource.
 Bookletters also allows you to stay up to date on bestseller lists, award winners and “Books on the Air” (those recently seen on television or heard on the radio).
 Sign up today.
 It’s free.

 Stop by the Library - and Ask A Librarian